 Two instructors are recommended for optimal program quality.

 Prepare for your visit:

 - Arrange to have at least two adult helpers per class.

 - Inform staff of any special needs or allergies.

 - Appropriate attire is required.
 No sandals, high heels or dress shoes.
 Rainproof jackets with hoods, hats and boots are recommended for rainy days.
 No umbrellas.

 - Snacks are not allowed during a program except for medical reasons.
-You are invited to snack in our picnic shelter behind the Nature House before or after the program.
+The picnic shelter behind the Nature House is available for use before or after the program.

 - Parents and teachers are expected to participate in programs by assisting with group management.
 Parents who do not wish to participate may leave the group and return at the end of the program.

 - Refrain from picking or collecting plants or animals in the park.